jbbbbn/LOOMTechnologies/replit.md

   - Added member count and online status indicators
   - Gallery upload system fully functional with file preview
   - All core features now have complete CRUD operations
-  - **New**: Upgraded to GPT4All for superior AI capabilities
+  - **New**: Upgraded to Mistral AI for superior AI capabilities
-  - Replaced Ollama with GPT4All Mistral 7B model for better responses
+  - Replaced GPT4All with Mistral Large Latest for professional-grade responses
   - Enhanced AI reasoning, conversation quality, and context understanding
-  - Maintained complete privacy with local processing
+  - Cloud-based AI with excellent performance and reliability
-  - Improved AI interrupt system and fallback responses
+  - Improved AI interrupt system and intelligent fallback responses
   - **Latest**: Enhanced AI to read actual note content and extract specific details
   - AI now reads Comics List content and tells you exactly which comics you like
   - Added web search capability for additional context and current information
   - AI provides evidence-based answers with specific examples from your data
   - When asked "which comics do I like?"
 AI extracts comic names from note content
+  - **January 11, 2025**: Upgraded to Mistral AI for professional-grade responses
+  - Integrated Mistral Large Latest model for superior reasoning and context understanding
+  - Enhanced AI Assistant with cloud-based intelligence and streaming support
+  - Maintained intelligent fallback responses for seamless user experience

 ## System Architecture